tsykoduk/greg.nokes.name/_posts/2008-04-18-syncscript.md

 permalink: /2008/04/18/syncscript/
 categories:
   - Computers! and Code!
+description: "SyncScript: A Windows-only Ruby app for moving large amounts of data using brute force methods.
+Learn how to configure and use this quick backup solution."
 ---
 One of the challenges where I work is keeping a near line copy of large amounts of data.
 Tape is to slow to restore off of, and can be a hassle since we have off site tape storage requirements.
 Thus SyncScript was born.
 It's a windows only, quick and dirty little ruby app to move about large amounts of data using a rather brute force method...
 <!--more-->